Lipen/discrete-math-course/typst/lec-set-theory.typ

 ]

 #definition[
-  A relation that satisfies the functional property is called a _partial function_.
+  A relation that satisfies the functional (left-total) property is called a _partial function_.

   A relation that satisfies both properties is called a _total function_, or simply a _function_.
 ]